Human Body Donor Program

 As the donated body must be sent to a medical school without delay, a memorial service may be arranged without the presence of the body in accordance with the wishes of the donor and the next-of-kin.

 University Burial Service

-Each year in the spring, the University holds a burial service for those whose bodies have been used for medical and health professional education and research.
-The donated bodies are normally used for one to three years, following which arrangements are made for cremation and burial in the Queen’s University plot at Cataraqui Cemetery, Kingston, or for the return of the cremated remains to the family/executor for a private burial.
-A brief service is conducted by the University Chaplain on this occasion.
+Each year in the spring, the University holds a service for those whose bodies have been used for medical and health professional education and research.
+The donated bodies may be kept for up to three years, following which arrangements are made for either cremation and burial in the Queen’s University plot at Cataraqui Cemetery, Kingston, or for the return of the cremated remains to the family/executor for a private burial.
+A brief non-denominational service is conducted by the University Chaplain on this occasion.
 It is the practice of the University to invite the next-of-kin to attend this service unless the University has been otherwise advised at the time of death.

 Appropriate records are maintained in a register at the office in the Cataraqui Cemetery and each donor’s remains are identified and kept separate.
 All expenses for the cremation and burial are covered by the University.

 The University appreciates financial help towards the costs of the annual burial arrangements and maintenance of the burial site, as well as any donations towards anatomical education and research.
 A trust fund has been established at Queen’s University to facilitate donations.